-Personal injury, accident, and medical negligence cases in Wales and England fall under the civil cases thus can be handled on a No Win No Fee basis.
+Personal injury, accident, clinical and medical negligence cases in Wales and England fall under the civil cases thus can be handled on a No Win No Fee basis.

 Scotland and Northern Ireland have different stipulations for medical negligence and personal injury cases where the No Win No Fee claim arrangement also takes into consideration employment issues.